rylincoln/developer.fulcrumapp.com/_endpoints/photos.md

   - "Examples": examples
 ---

-The Photos API gives you access to a record's photos, including thumbnails, and captions.
+The Photos API gives you access to a record's photos, including thumbnails.
 In order to upload a record with photos, you must first upload each photo individually.
 By default, fetching the records will generate the URLs for the photo and the thumbnail, if a photo exists for that record.

 ## Endpoints